Communicating with the Media about a Crisis

 Show that your organization is making strides to prevent something similar from happening again.

-After the crisis, it’s time to show the steps your organization is taking or has taken to correct the situation and prevent a repeat.
+After the crisis, it’s time to show how your organization plans to correct the situation and prevent a repeat.
 Here are some ideas:

 - Thank customers or other individuals who pointed out the problem or heralded the crisis.

 - Post stories about specific employees who put in extra effort to help.